hyperledger-archives/grid-rfcs/0000-catalog.md

 * CatalogProductUpdate - updates a catalog_product in state
 * CatalogProductDelete - delete a catalog_product from state

-**catalog_product operations:**
+**catalog_product operation:**
-* *ActivateProduct - toggles the "status" of a catalog_product to an active state
-* *DeactivateProduct - toggles the "status" of a catalog_product to an inactive state
-* *DiscontinueProduct - toggles the "status" of a catalog_product to an discontinued state
+* *SetCatalogProductStatus - changes the "status" of a catalog_product to an active, inactive, or discontinued state

-The catalog_product actions/operations will accept a parameter list of the catalogs the operation should be performed on.
-Meaning Activate, Deactivate, or Discontinue can be performed on a single, multiple, or all catalogs that an organization has.
+The catalog_product actions/operation will accept a parameter list of the catalogs the operation should be performed on.
+Meaning SetCatalogProductStatus can be perfomed on catalog_products in a single, multiple, or all catalogs that an organization has.

-`*` indicates that the action/operation can affect more than one catalog_product._
+_`*` indicates that the action/operation can affect more than one catalog_product._

 ## Permissions